How to Prevent Hair Loss in Singapore?

 Information on Hair Loss in Women

 There are several factors behind hair loss among females.
-Conditions that can cause thinning and loss include level of iron in the body, poor diet, stress levels, hormonal imbalances, thyroid level inconsistencies, changes in weight, and of course genetics.
+Conditions that can cause thinning and loss include the level of iron in the body, poor diet, stress levels, hormonal imbalances, thyroid level inconsistencies, changes in weight, and of course genetics.

 Hair loss due to things like stress, diet, and thyroid are typically only temporary issues.